Ferohmd/MS1-Project/docs/TESTING.md

 Testing completed following the acceptance criteria on all devices and browsers listed above.

 ### Home Page
-  - As an user I want to browse the home page with a root URL. ex: https://ferohmd.github.io/MS1-Project/index.html
+  - As a user I want to browse the home page with a root URL. ex: https://ferohmd.github.io/MS1-Project/index.html
     - Testing: I browsed the URL above to access the home page of the restaurant.
 When I browse the url, it will take the user to the Home Page.

-  - As an user I want to see navigation in the header with the restaurant logo, name of the restaurant as a content and footer with contact and opening hours information with links to the social media sites and copyright information.
+  - As a user I want to see navigation in the header with the restaurant logo, name of the restaurant as a content and footer with contact and opening hours information with links to the social media sites and copyright information.
     - Testing: When I browse the home page URL, I landed on the home page of the restaurant and I can see the logo of the restaurant in the header and the site navigation list.
 And in the footer, I see the contact details which includes the social media icons with working links to each social networking website, as well as the opening and closing times and contact details and location of the restaurant.

   - As a user I want to navigate to different pages by clicking the navigation links provided in the header.